List of Historic Monuments (Poland)

-Historic Monument (pomnik historii, /hu/) is one of several categories of objects of cultural heritage (in the singular, zabytek) in Poland.
+Historic Monument (pomnik historii, /hu/) is one of several categories of objects of cultural heritage in Poland.

 To be recognized as a Polish historic monument, an object must be declared such by the President of Poland.
 The term "historic monument" was introduced into Polish law in 1990, and the first Historic Monuments were declared by President Lech Wałęsa in 1994.

 List

 The National Heritage Board of Poland maintains the official list.